heroku/buildpacks-nodejs/buildpacks/nodejs-npm-install/README.md

 ### Step 2: Install Node modules

 Node modules are installed by executing `npm ci --production=false`.

+> [!NOTE]
+> If no `package-lock.json` file is present the Node modules will be installed by
+> executing `npm install --no-lockfile --production=false`.
+This is not recommended
+> and will be deprecated.

 ### Step 3: Execute build scripts